hurtadosanti/PIDController/README.md

 The implementation of the algorithm is quite straight forward.
 Every time we receive the error we stored on the variables and calculate the new value.
 We use two PID controllers one for the steering and one for the throttle control, each with its own initial constants.
-Given that on practice the integral error can get saturated we *clamped the saturation* to a max value, which provides us with smoother correction when the car started oscillating to much.
+Given that on practice the integral error can get saturated we *clamped the saturation* to a max value, which provides us with smoother correction when the car started oscillating too much.

 The [Video](https://youtu.be/Tuj7dfj4P0c) result shows how the car goes around the track.